SIDE HUSTLERS ARE THE FUTURE OF WORK

 As I looked out at the sea of faces I could feel the future of work staring right back at me.
 Driven individuals whom all know there's more to their careers than just a 2D view of it.
 Gone are the days of graduate to full time employed work F-O-R-E-V-E-R. In fact, many of the new generation aren't even contemplating securing a 'good job', many launch hustles during university/ college and go on to grow it as they graduate into empires.

-Oh and if you didn't get to make it to my talk you'll be able to catch the full Livestream over in my group too.
+Oh, and if you didn't get to make it to my talk you'll be able to catch the full Livestream over in my group too.

 We are the ones who are future proofing ourselves today.
-Side-hustles represents freedom, creativity, resilience, grit financial stability, choice, the ability to continuously learn and for some of us grow empires.
+Side-hustles represents freedom, creativity, resilience, grit financial stability, choice, the ability to continuously learn and for some of us, grow empires.
 As a people, we have tossed the idea of the gig economy around like an overturned salad for too long now.
 The gig economy is not just here, it's here to stay.

-I'd like to make it clear that many of the 700+ in my Inner Circle community aren't all starting a sideline business to leave their employers.
+I'd like to make it clear that many of the 700+ in my Tribe aren't all starting a sideline business to leave their employers.
 Many side-hustlers just want another income source or an avenue to find more creativity or intellectual stimulation or even just give back.

 Here's the article I referenced.
-Let me know your thoughts and what you agree/ disagree with.
+Let me know your thoughts and what you agree/ disagree with?

 In the meantime, if you are considering growing your side-hustle and want to learn how to balance that with at thriving employed career - consider Personal Brand Boss - my online course that teaches how to be unapologetically you and attract amazing opportunities to your side hustle.